 Homecoming—Few homecoming festivities on any campus can rival Michigan Tech's for zaniness and all-around fun!
 In addition to the football game and the crowning of the homecoming king and queen, the celebration features a parade, a cardboard boat race, competitive challenges, and many other events to promote Husky spirit.

-Family Weekend—Each fall semester, parents and families are invited to the Keweenaw Peninsula on Family Weekend to explore campus, attend cultural events, cheer the Husky teams to victory, and tour the Copper Country to see its vibrant fall color.
-Family Weekend is a time for parents to visit with their Tech student, experience university life, and create fond family memories at Michigan Tech.
+Family Weekend—Each fall semester, parents and families are invited to the Keweenaw Peninsula during Family Weekend to explore campus, attend cultural events, cheer the Husky teams to victory, and tour the Copper Country and experience the vibrant fall color.
+Family Weekend is a time for parents to visit with their student, experience university life, and create fond family memories at Michigan Tech.
 Visit the Family Weekend website for dates and specific event information.

 Winter Carnival—No Michigan Tech tradition can match Winter Carnival for national fame and overall involvement.
 Winter Carnival started in 1922 and has grown to become one of the largest annual winter festivals in the nation.
-It features huge, intricate snow statues carved by students, a home hockey series against a tough WCHA team, men's and women's varsity basketball, skits, broomball and other sports, sleigh rides, a Winter Carnival Queen, and more midwinter fun!
+It features huge, intricate snow statues carved by students, a home hockey series, men's and women's varsity basketball, skits, broomball and other sports, sleigh rides, a Winter Carnival Queen, and more midwinter fun!
 Winter Carnival is held in early February during a two-day class break.